iceclementi/imcomingtotyabot/README.md

 ## Features

 ### Polls
+- 🆕 You can now add descriptions to polls!
 - Build a standard poll with options where users can vote their names
 - Toggle between single or multiple votes allowed for each user
 - Toggle whether a comment is required for each option in the poll
 - Users may leave a comment for an option they selected
   - If comment is required, users are forced to enter a comment or their vote will not be registered

+### Lists 🆕
+- Build a manual poll with options and pre-determined choices
+- Set of options and choices must be made beforehand
+- Insert each choice in one or multiple options, depending on the settings
+- **Great for attendance taking or organising people into groups!** 👏

 ### Groups 🆕
 <table>